-The location and owner/custodians of all tenures, reserves, roads and road reserves, railways and rail reserves, stock routes and the like, covering the affected land should be shown on maps of a suitable scale.
+The location and owners or custodians of all tenures, reserves, roads and road reserves, railways and rail reserves, stock routes and the like, covering the affected land should be shown on suitably-scaled maps.
 Indicate locations of gas and water pipelines, power lines and any other easements.
 Describe the environmental values affected by this infrastructure.